-|New York — downstate||021000021|
+|New York — Downstate||021000021|

-|New York — upstate||022300173|
+|New York — Upstate||022300173|

 What Is a Routing Number?

-The next four numbers in the sequence identify your bank — like your checking account number, those identifying numbers are assigned.
-The last digit is the check digit, which is calculated from an algorithm and validates the eight-digit bank routing number’s authenticity.
+The first four numbers of the routing number are Federal Reserve Bank identifiers.
+The next four numbers in the sequence identify your bank.
+These numbers are assigned, just like your checking account number.
+The last digit in a routing number is the check digit, which is calculated from an algorithm and validates the eight-digit bank routing number’s authenticity.

-Different Routing Numbers for International Wire Transfers
+What Is the Routing Number for International Wire Transfers?

-Here are Chase Bank’s wire transfer numbers:
+Here are Chase’s wire transfer numbers:

-|Domestic Wire Transfer||21000021|
+|Domestic Wire Transfer||021000021|

-|International Wire Transfer||21000021|
+|International Wire Transfer||021000021|

-Editorial Note: This content is not provided or commissioned by the bank advertiser.
-Opinions expressed here are author’s alone, not those of the bank advertiser, and have not been reviewed, approved or otherwise endorsed by the bank advertiser.
-This site may be compensated through the bank advertiser Affiliate Program.
+Editorial Note: This content is not provided by Chase.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Chase.